vernonclarke/Rfits/README.md

 If you prefer to work with [`RStudio`](https://posit.co/products/open-source/rstudio/), why?

-The provided code should work in `RStudio` although this has not explicitly been tested.
+That said, the provided code should work in `RStudio` although this has not explicitly been tested.

 Download the code in this directory using the green <span style="background-color:#00FF00; color:white; padding:4px 8px; border-radius:6px; font-family:monospace; display: inline-flex; align-items: center;"> &lt;&gt; Code <span style="margin-left: 4px;">&#9660;</span> </span>
 dropdown menu followed by `Download Zip`